redhat-openstack/website/source/uncategorized/deploying-an-rdo-undercloud-with-instack.html.md

 The Undercloud image on the instack virtual machine is a minimal install of Fedora 20 with yum-utils and net-tools installed.
 This section will walk you through installing the instack-undercloud package and then running instack to apply packages.

-1. SSH into the instack virtual machine as the stack user via the IP address you retrieved earlier.
+1. SSH into the instack virtual machine as the "stack" user using password "stack" via the IP address you retrieved earlier.

 2. Create the virtual-power-key and copy it to the host.
 The user in ssh-copy-id should match the user you created on the virt **host** earlier.
 The IP in ssh-copy-id should be the IP of the virt **host** machine on the VM network, typically 192.168.122.1.
 If you've changed from the defaults make a note of these two values as they will be the VIRTUAL_POWER_USER and VIRTUAL_POWER_HOST settings respectively in the instack.answers file discussed later.

         ssh-keygen -t rsa -N '' -C virtual-power-key -f virtual-power-key ssh-copy-id -i virtual-power-key.pub stack@192.168.122.1

-When ssh-copy-id runs you will likely get a warning about not recognizing the host, hit yes to continue.
+When ssh-copy-id runs you will likely get a warning about not recognizing the host, type yes to continue.
 Then when prompted enter the password of the user you created on the virt **host** earlier.
 To verify these commands worked just run "ssh -i virtual-power-key stack@192.168.122.1" from the instack virtual machine and you should be logged back into the virt host without receiving a password prompt.

 ## Installing the Undercloud with Instack